 Because bigger PBMs have more negotiating power, smaller PBMs are at a disadvantage.
 That is why three PBMs already dominate the entire market.
-The top three companies already covered 80% of Americans in 2014 and they represent three very different types of company.
-According to Cole Werble at Health Affairs:
+The top three companies already covered 75% to 80% of Americans in 2014.
+They represent three very different types of company according to Cole Werble at Health Affairs:

 The current top-three firms represent three different models: the standalone PBM (Express Scripts); the PBM aligned with a major retail drugstore (CVS Health); and a PBM associated with a major health insurer (OptumRx, UnitedHealth Group).

 Adam Fein has a graph showing the dominance of these top three companies: